boltlabs-inc/lnd/zklnd_tutorial/zklnd_tutorial.md

     btcd --simnet --txindex --rpcuser=kek --rpcpass=kek --minrelaytxfee=0 --miningaddr=<ALICE_ADDRESS>

 Generate 400 blocks, so that Alice gets the reward.
 We need at least 100 blocks because coinbase funds can’t be spent until after 100 confirmations, and we need about 300 to activate segwit.
-In a new window with `$GOPATH` and `$PATH` set:
+In a new window set:

     alice$ btcctl --simnet --rpcuser=kek --rpcpass=kek generate 400